Hansard: British Columbia

 No complete official record of the debates in the British Columbia Legislature was produced until 1972; a partial record was issued beginning in 1970.
 As with Ontario, various newspapers reported on the proceedings, which can be found in the Legislative Assembly Sessional Clippings Books, provided by the University of Victoria Unlike the Ottawa Hansard, opposition members and government backbenchers are identified only by initial and last name: "A. Wilkinson".
 Current cabinet ministers have their names prefaced with "Honourable": "Hon.
 S. Hagen".
 Interjections giving rise to a call for order by the Speaker are reported only as "Interjection".
 Other interjections are reported as spoken if they are clearly audible and if they are responded to in some way by the member who has the floor.
 While the details of approval or negativing of motions and bills closely parallel the House of Commons, the reporting is simplified to a style line ("Motion approved" or "Motion negatived").

 Australia

 The Parliament of Australia also keeps record of debates, using the term Hansard.
-The records are published by the State Law Publisher.
 The Parliament of South Australia was the first Australian parliament to use Hansard; where it became a convention from 1857.

 The Parliament of Victoria followed the lead of South Australia by introducing the use of Hansard in 1866.
 The Parliament of New South Wales commenced its Hansard system on 28 October 1879 with the reporting of the Legislative Council at the opening of the Third Session of the Ninth Parliament.
 In Tasmania, Hansard was not introduced until 1979, commencing on 6 June for the Legislative Council and 12 June for the House of Assembly.